-The Los Angeles College Promise program provides one year of FREE enrollment to all full-time (12 units or more) students graduating from approved Los Angeles Unified School District (LAUSD) and charter high schools beginning with seniors graduating in 2017.
+The California College Promise program provides up to two years of FREE enrollment to all full-time (12 units or more) students graduating from an approved California high school beginning with seniors graduating in 2017.
 Included in this program are priority enrollment, placement in math and English courses required to succeed in college and career support and counseling.
+Fees covered under the CCPG will not be covered under the CCPP.